ndiego/block-visibility/readme.txt

 **Changed**

+* Improve Kadence Blocks support by only displaying the Visibility panel on the Advanced tab.
+(Requires Kadence Block 3.0+)
 * Explicitly set the InspectorControls group to "settings" for new tabbed interface in WordPress 6.2.

 = 2.5.3 - 2023-01-24 =